-Refer to XII. a. above.
-The proposed construction of one new single-family dwelling would not significantly increase the noise levels that currently exist in the surrounding single-family residential community.
+The project would not significantly increase long-term noise levels.
 The project would not introduce a new land use, or significantly increase the intensity of the allowed land use.
+Post-construction noise levels and traffic would not increase as compared to the existing residential use.
 Therefore, no substantial permanent increase in ambient noise levels is anticipated.
 A less than significant impact would occur.

 d) A substantial temporary or periodic

-increase in ambient noise levels in the project vicinity above existing without \boxtimes
+increase in ambient noise levels in the \boxtimes

-1, 3, 3, 0,
+project vicinity above existing without

 the project?